Apurvashelar/Natural_Language_Processing/README.md

 ### Description
 Natural language Processing commonly known as NLP is the sub-branch of Artificial Intelligence.
 There are many applications of NLP trending in the sector.
 One of the application is to predict the product ratings based on explicit reviews by the customers.
+Here particularly we have taken restaurant reviews for prediction.

 ### How Does It Works
 By the reviews given by the customers, this NLP model will segreget the words as meaningful words which may help to predict the reviews and the words which are not useful for the prediction.
 With the help of this Bag of Words, our model will predict whether the review is positive or negative.
 Dataset of reviews is given.